DevExpress-Examples/devextreme-html-editor-prevent-inserting-images/README.md

     },
 ```

-Note: in this case, you cannot use drag-and-drop, the paste command, and the `base64` image uploader to upload local files.
-You can add images only in the `server` [upload mode](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/imageUpload/#fileUploadMode).
+Note: In this instance, you cannot use drag-and-drop, the paste command, and the `base64` image uploader to upload local files.
+You can only add images using `server` [upload mode](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/imageUpload/#fileUploadMode).

 ## Files to Review